realworldocaml/book/en/inside-the-runtime.md

 ## Generational garbage collection

-The usual OCaml programming style involves allocating many small blocks of memory that are used for a short period of time and then never accessed again.
+The usual OCaml programming style involves allocating many small variables that are used for a short period of time and then never accessed again.
 OCaml takes advantage of this fact to improve performance by using a *generational* garbage collector.

-A generational GC keeps separate memory regions to hold blocks based on how long the blocks have been live.
-OCaml's heap is split in two:
+A generational GC maintains separate memory regions to hold blocks based on how long the blocks have been live.
+OCaml's heap is split in two such regions:

-* a small, fixed-size *minor heap* where most most blocks are initially allocated
+* a small fixed-size *minor heap* where most most blocks are initially allocated.
-* a large, variable-sized *major heap* for blocks that have been live longer or are larger than 4KB.
+* a larger variable-sized *major heap* for blocks that have been live longer.

 A typical functional programming style means that young blocks tend to die young and old blocks tend to stay around for longer than young ones.
 This is